hackupc/guides-page/_pages/guide/mentor.md

 - Laptop Charger
 - Comfortable Clothes
 - Government ID

 ---

 ### Check in

-You will see check in when you arrive.
-Please provide your name to the check in table.
+You will see the check in when you arrive.
+Please provide your name at the check in table.
 You will be provided with a mentor t-shirt and a bracelet to enter and leave the venue on your own.
 Please **do not** cut it nor take it off during the event.
 In case it is too tight, please let us know and we will help you out at InfoDesk.

 ## Preliminary schedule